microsoft/pyright/docs/configuration.md

 - <a name="reportUnboundVariable"></a> **reportUnboundVariable** [boolean or string, optional]: Generate or suppress diagnostics for unbound variables.
 The default value for this setting is `"error"`.

 - <a name="reportUnhashable"></a> **reportUnhashable** [boolean or string, optional]: Generate or suppress diagnostics for the use of an unhashable object in a container that requires hashability.
+The default value for this setting is `"error"`.

 - <a name="reportInvalidStubStatement"></a> **reportInvalidStubStatement** [boolean or string, optional]: Generate or suppress diagnostics for statements that are syntactically correct but have no purpose within a type stub file.
 The default value for this setting is `"none"`.